-Once you’ve defined your topic, it’s time to outline and then draft your blog post.
-Here’s a handy structure that we use for our own articles…
+Now let’s breakdown exactly how to write a fitness blog post for beginners.
+Once you’ve defined your topic, it’s time to outline and draft your article.
+Here’s an example structure that you can use…

 Intro ⇒ 50-100 words ⇒ This section needs to capture the audience’s attention and give them a reason to keep reading.
 Make it engaging by asking a question or opening with a fascinating fact.
 Summarise what the reader will learn so they can decide if it’s relevant to their needs.

 Background ⇒ 100-200 words ⇒ This part is totally optional, but some topics will benefit from a little background info.
 This is where you set the scene, talk about why you’re covering this particular topic, or why it’s relevant to your audience.
 If your blog post is themed around third party source info (such as a scientific study) then this is where you’d introduce and link to it.